Skip to main content

 Does Sauk Village have other water quality issues for water quality besides the VOC contamination?

 Yes.
 Other aesthetic water quality issues may include iron or manganese content or other naturally-occurring substances that cause issues with taste or may form stains on clothing and fixtures.
 This in itself is not usually a problem for public health; however these water quality parameters are monitored as well.
-Please see Illinois Dept. of Public Health's brochure, " Commonly Found Substances in Drinking Water."
+Please refer to the Illinois Department of Public Health (IDPH) brochure, Commonly Found Substances in Drinking Water.

 Why would water quantity be a problem?